hemingchen/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #115 through #142 in `helper_funcs.py`).
+I used a combination of color channel S, black color (exclusion), yellow color, white color and gradient thresholds to generate a binary image (thresholding steps at lines #127 through #150 in `helper_funcs.py`).
 Here's an example of my output for this step.

 ![image processing before and after](examples/Original_Image_vs_Combination_of_Selected_Thresholds.jpg)